top of page

 The Superman Towel Wrap

 This towel wrap is unique because it allows you to wrap and restrain a cat in one swift motion.
 It then gives you the power to hold onto them with one hand, giving you a free hand to socialize, examine, or administer medications.
 Traditional "kitty burritos" require the cat you're handling to be relatively calm and cooperative, and take too much time to secure.
 With this technique, you're essentially wrapping the towel around them like a cape.
 What makes this method so effective is that, by securing the towel in place with your hand against their chest, you pin their front arms down, which immobilizes them and prevents them from getting their arms loose and escaping or even scratching.
 The Superman Towel Wrap goes hand-in-hand with the Bundle & Bond.
-Watch the video below for a step-by-step demonstration on how to properly utilize the Superman Wrap.
+Watch the videos below for a step-by-step demonstration on how to properly utilize the Superman Wrap.
+You can find additional demonstrations at the bottom of this page.

 When to use it?